akelly1954/Samples/source/Video/README.md

 This number (the frame count) will determine for how long the frame grabber will stream video from the source (camera).
 The program will terminate normally after *frame-count* frames have been captured and processed.
 The default number (if *-fc* is not used) is set by the *"frame-count"* parameter specified in the Json configuration file.

 A special case of this option is when *"-fc 0"* is used on the command line (same as **frame-count** in the JSON file).
 This tells the program to stream frames indefinitely.
 It could be stopped by using the keyboard to interrupt the program, or by disconnecting the camera from the USB port, which will cause an error.

 **CAUTION**:  Running the program with a large frame-count value or without limitation **WILL** take a huge amount of space in the file system.
 A multitude of gigabytes can be consumed in a short time.

        [ -dv video-device ]      The /dev entry for the video camera.
-(The default value is /dev/video0)
+(The default value is the runtime value of "device-name" in the Json config file in the section named for the video-grabber used.

+     Equivalent Json member(s):  Root["Config"]["Video"]["frame-capture"]
+                                                            [Video::vcGlobals::video_grabber_name]
+                                                                            ["device-name"] (string)

+     Equivalent C++ Video::vcGlobals member(s):
+                                 static std::string str_dev_name;

+The equivalent Json member refered to here uses the *Video::vcGlobals::video_grabber_name* static variable to define the correct "device-name" Json member.
+In actual fact, the static variable *Video::vcGlobals::str_dev_name* already has the correct string in it which is determined automatically during the Json parsing of the configuration file).
+This can be examined easily in the log file after the run.

        [ -proc-redir [ file ]]   If the "write-to-process" member of the JSON config file is set to 1 (enabled), the process which is started and streamed to (typically ffmpeg) has its "standard error" still open to the controlling display (terminal).
 To get rid of the extra output on the screen, std::cerr, (stderr, fd 2, etc) can be redirected to a regular file or to "/dev/null" as needed by using this flag and a filename.
 If the "file" parameter is not specified, the standard error output will go to the screen.
                                  (By default, the flag is enabled, and the filename used is "/dev/null").

+     Equivalent Json member(s):  None.
+But this capability affects what happens to:

+                                 Root["Config"]["Video"]["frame-capture"]
+                                       [Video::vcGlobals::video_grabber_name]
+                                          ["pixel-format"]
+                                            [string derived from enum pxl_formats Video::vcGlobals::pixel_format]
+                                              ["output-process"] (string);

+     Equivalent C++ Video::vcGlobals member(s):
+                                 static bool proc_redir;
+                                 static std::string redir_filename;

+The description for this flag almost says it all, but in a rather terse fashion.
+The simplest way to explain this would be an example:

+If at runtime, the preferred interface is "v4l2", and the preferred pixel format for that interface is "yuyv" (see next flag below), the definitively precise string representing the process to be started with the popen() system call from within the **main_video_capture** program would be found at:

+     Root["Config"]["Video"]["frame-capture"]["v4l2"]["pixel-format"]["yuyv"]["output-process"]

+The linux command residing in that section currently is:

+     "ffmpeg -nostdin -y -f rawvideo -vcodec rawvideo -s 640x480 -r 25 -pix_fmt yuyv422 \
+             -i  pipe:0 -c:v libx264 -preset ultrafast -qp 0 video_capture.mp4"

+* If the *-proc-redir* flag is not used at all, the actual process started would be:

+     "ffmpeg -nostdin -y -f rawvideo -vcodec rawvideo -s 640x480 -r 25 -pix_fmt yuyv422 \
+             -i  pipe:0 -c:v libx264 -preset ultrafast -qp 0 video_capture.mp4 2> /dev/null"

+Which means that the ffmpeg stderr output would be redirected to the bit bucket (/dev/null).
+(This is the default).

+* If, however the flag is specified like this: "*-proc-dir ffmpeg_sderr.txt*", the actual process started would be:

+     "ffmpeg -nostdin -y -f rawvideo -vcodec rawvideo -s 640x480 -r 25 -pix_fmt yuyv422 \
+             -i  pipe:0 -c:v libx264 -preset ultrafast -qp 0 video_capture.mp4 2> ffmpeg_sderr.txt"

+Which means that the ffmpeg stderr output would be found in ffmpeg_sderr.txt after the run.

+* If, lastly, the flag is specified like this: "*-proc-dir*" with no parameter, the actual process started would be:

+     "ffmpeg -nostdin -y -f rawvideo -vcodec rawvideo -s 640x480 -r 25 -pix_fmt yuyv422 \
+             -i  pipe:0 -c:v libx264 -preset ultrafast -qp 0 video_capture.mp4"

+Which means that the ffmpeg stderr output would appear on the screen at runtime, obscuring the regular output to the screen of **main_video_capture**.
+This can appear messy at the beginning, since you're not seeing the regular output you are used to seeing from the app, but instead you're seing **a lot** of detail of what's going on with ffmpeg while it is converting the yuyv raw frames to an mp4 file.

+Please Note:  In this last case, you will not see the shell prompt showing that the app finished running, because ffmpeg most likely wrote over it.
+You might think that the app got a "hang" - but it did not.
+Just press the ENTER key and you will get the prompt.

        [ -pf pixel-format ]      The pixel format requested from the video driver, which can be "h264" or "yuyv".
                                  These are:
                                            V4L2_PIX_FMT_H264: H264 with start codes
                                            V4L2_PIX_FMT_YYUV: 16bit YUV 4:2:2
                                  Please see /usr/include/linux/videodev2.h for more information
-                                 (The default pixel-format value is "h264").
+                                 (The default pixel-format value is the runtime value of "preferred-pixel-format" in the Json config file in the section named for the video-grabber used).